-Your blog posts are very slow to load?
+Are your posts very slow to load?
 You are in the right place.
-In this guide, I will show you simple steps that you can take to speed up your WordPress blog loading time.
+In this guide, I will show you simple steps that you can take to speed up your WordPress page loading time.

 The “back” button on a browser is your enemy.
 You only have a few seconds to hook a visitor and get him or her to stay away from the “back” button.
 You better make each second count.

-Great looking design, stunning imagery and valuable content are essential elements of a blog.
-They help you convince a first-time visitor that your blog is worth their time.
-None of this matters if your blog is impossible to reach or very slow to load.
+Great looking design, stunning imagery and valuable content are essential elements of a successful website.
+They help you convince a first-time visitor that your site is worth their time.
+None of this matters if your content is impossible to reach or very slow to load.

 53% of mobile visitors abandon a website that takes more than 3 seconds to load according to a Google study published in September 2016.
 Page loading time is also one of the ranking factors Google uses to determine which content will show on top of their search results.

-WordPress speed test: How fast is my blog right now?
+WordPress speed test: How fast loading is my content right now?

-The best starting point for improving your blog’s page speed is to check your current loading time and performance.
-Run the speed tests at sites below to see how fast or how slow your blog is right now.
-These tools analyze the performance of your blog, and provide useful advice on things you can do to optimize the loading time:
+The best starting point for improving your page speed is to check your current loading time and performance.
+Run the speed tests at sites below to see how fast or how slow your content loads right now.
+These tools analyze the performance of your site, and provide useful advice on things you can do to optimize the loading time: